saiduriad/python-automation-scripts/find-missing-modules-from-directory/README.md

 # 🧩 Odoo Missing Module Finder CLI

 This script scans a custom Odoo addons directory and compares it to an exported `ir.module.module` CSV to find missing modules.
-It then outputs the missing modules (sorted by author or any other field) into a new CSV file.
+It then outputs two CSV files: one for missing modules and one for found modules (sorted by author or any other field).

 ---

 ## 📦 Features

-* Reads `Technical Name` from the exported CSV
+* Reads `Technical Name` from the exported CSV.
-* Checks if corresponding folders exist in the addons path
+* Checks if corresponding folders exist in the addons path.
-* Finds and exports missing modules to a new CSV
+* Finds and exports missing modules to a new CSV.
+* Exports found modules (along with directories) to a new CSV.
-* Sorts output by any field (default: `Author`)
+* Sorts output by any field (default: `Author`).
-* Uses **color-coded logging** (INFO, WARNING, ERROR) without any third-party libs
+* Uses **color-coded logging** (INFO, WARNING, ERROR) without any third-party libs.
-* Easy to use via command-line with arguments
+* Easy to use via command-line with arguments.
-* **No total row** in the subdirectory breakdown
+* **No total row** in the subdirectory breakdown.

 ---